 - 101 Animals of the Wet Tropics, 101 Plants of the Wet Tropics, and 101 Animals of the Great Barrier Reef field guides for each student

-- Mask, fins, and snorkel hire on reef trip
+- Mask, fins, snorkel and wetsuit hire on reef trip

-- A Small World Journeys reusable water bottle and cloth shopping bag
+- Small World Journeys reusable water bottle and cloth shopping bag

 - 5 metres square of Daintree rainforest adopted in your group’s name through Rainforest Rescue